 Keep a Focused Mind

 With the use of hypnosis, you can remove any negative associations that had been holding you back.
-For example, a football quarterback may have been unable to advance more than ten yards in the rain during a spectacularly bad game.
-This quarterback might thereafter associate rain with playing poorly.
 Negative associations such as this make it hard for the athlete to perform because the mind wants to continuously go back to that previous negative pattern.
 This often leads to anxiety as the person stops believing in himself and starts anticipating the worst.
 Hypnosis can reveal any hidden associations that are hindering performance and break them by tapping into the powerful subconscious.
 In doing so, you gain the ability to focus and win the game.

 - Tiger Woods has been using self-hypnosis since the age of 13